 Sleep Deprivation Effects on Your Brain

 We’re all well aware of the physical symptoms of fatigue that arise when we don’t sleep enough.
 But the effects on our brain are much deeper.
-It’s complicated, and researchers are still in the early stages of figuring out exactly how it all works, but our understanding has increased exponentially from a few decades back.
+It’s complicated, and researchers are still in the early stages of figuring out exactly how it all works, but our understanding has increased exponentially from a few decades back. [tweet_quote] Not getting enough sleep?
+Your memory, ability to focus and even your emotions will be manipulated.[/tweet_quote]

 The more we learn about these effects, the more essential sleep seems.
 If we’re used to powering through the week on less than we need, the serious impact on our brains should give us reason to pause and reflect.